David-OConnor/pyflow/README.md

 - *(Optional)* Run `pypackage init` in an existing project folder, or `pypackage new projname` to create a new project folder. `init` imports data from `requirements.txt` or `Pipfile`; `new` creates a folder with the basics
-- Run `pypackage install` to sync dependencies with `pyproject.toml`, or add dependencies to it
+- Run `pypackage install` to set up Python, and sync dependencies with `pyproject.toml`, or add dependencies to it
 - Run `pypackage python` to run Python

 ## Why add another Python manager?
-`Pipenv` and `Poetry` both address this problem.
+`Pipenv` and `Poetry` both address part of this problem.
 Goal: Faster and less finicky.
  Some reasons why this tool is different:

 - Its dependency resolution and locking is faster due to using a cached